Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

-Despite NumPy being a CPU-only library, it still can be used with alternative arrays due to its dispatch mechanism allowing users and library authors to write backend and hardware agnostic code using NumPy API.
+Despite NumPy being a CPU-only library, it still can be used with alternative arrays due to its dispatch mechanism allowing users and library authors to write backend and hardware agnostic code using the NumPy API.
 When passing as input an alternative array (say from CuPy or Dask) to such generic code, the hardware-specific implementation is invoked instead of the internal to NumPy implementation.
 The NumPy API is a powerful tool for writing generic code and it